SleepFoundation readers receive 2 free pillows, a sheet set and a mattress protector (up to a $325 value) with a

 7″ HD Polyfoam

-The Bear Pro costs $1,090 in a queen size.
-This price-point is in line with the average mixed-foam model from an online mattress brand.
+The Bear Pro’s price-point is in line with the average mixed-foam model from an online mattress brand.
 Compared to other Bear models, the Bear Pro has a mid-level price-point.
 It costs more than the flagship Bear Mattress, and less than the Bear Hybrid.

 When buying your Bear Pro, you’ll have the option to bundle this mattress with a Bear Mattress Protector and/or the Bear Foundation and Frame.
 Purchasing these items in a bundle will cost less than buying them individually.